shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-viewability.md

 This page explains the technology behind our video viewability measurement.

 > [!IMPORTANT]
-> Viewability for video creatives on Xandr is measured using OMSDK for Web and App, and if it's not available we fall back to the VPAID wrapper measurement which is avalable for Web only but not for App.
+> Viewability for video creatives on Microsoft Advertising is measured using OMSDK for Web and App, and if it's not available we fall back to the VPAID wrapper measurement which is avalable for Web only but not for App.

 ## What is video viewability?

-The Xandr video viewability measurement is based on the IAB guidelines, which state that 50% of the surface of a video ad must be in-view for a minimum of 2 seconds.
+The Microsoft Advertising video viewability measurement is based on the IAB guidelines, which state that 50% of the surface of a video ad must be in-view for a minimum of 2 seconds.

-### The Xandr video viewability measurement
+### The Microsoft Advertising video viewability measurement

-To enable viewability measurement, Xandr wraps video ads with a VPAID component which is responsible for loading and playing the ad.
+To enable viewability measurement, Microsoft Advertising wraps video ads with a VPAID component which is responsible for loading and playing the ad.
 In addition, the VPAID wrapper manages, tracks and measures viewability by dropping the viewability measurement script on the page.
 The VPAID component then notifies the measurement script of any ad related events such as starts, pauses, resumes, etc.

 The VPAID wrapper requires that the player supports VPAID creatives.
 If the publisher does not support VPAID, the creative is considered non-measurable.The following is a list of all the supported and non-supported formats: